-The vast majority is burly, though, and if you haven’t seen this video, you’re missing out!
+The vast majority is burly, though; if you haven’t seen this video, you’re missing out!

 This one is just 2 minutes 5 seconds of FAST-PACED BMX badassery with Chris riding spots only during the nighttime.

-Some of the spots Chris hits in the video that are insane in the daylight are made completely insane by the fact that this video was shot entirely at night.
+Some of the spots Chris hits in the video that are insane in the daylight are made completely insane because this video was shot entirely at night.